thuijskens/thuijskens.github.io/_posts/2017-05-12-pydata-london.md

 #>>> {'svc_c': 1.975771317797188, 'svc_gamma': 2.3274421992598877, 'estimator': 2}
 ```

-In this case, hyperopt tells us that the optimal model is an SVM with RBF kernel.
-This model also shows a nice fit on the data set
+In this case, hyperopt tells us that the optimal model is an SVM with RBF kernel, which shows a nice fit on the data set

 {: .center-image }
 ![]({{ BASE_PATH }}/images/2017_05_12/clf_data.png)